Free Quiz: What’s Your Leadership Style?

 What kind of children’s ministry leader are you?
-Take our free leadership quiz to find your leadership style summary.
+Take a free quiz to discover or learn more about your leadership style.

-Picture the perfect leader.
+Picture the ideal leader.
 Got that person in mind?
-What does he or she look like?
-Does your perfect leader have the charisma of a Kennedy?
+What do you immediately notice about them?
+Does your person have the leadership style and charisma of, say, a Kennedy?
 The good looks worthy of People Magazine?
 How about the genius of a Stephen Hawking?

-The myth of the perfect leader is in our society.
-We love believing that somewhere out there is a person who’s able to defend us from our enemies, provide a chicken in every pot, make the sun shine a little brighter, and be a role model for our children.
-We desperately want to believe in this do-all and end-all perfect leader, and that desire plays out in a variety of ways in our society.
+The myth of the perfect leader is in our society even when we also know deep down that we’re all human.
+And humans aren’t perfect.
+Though, in the age of online Influencers, we still want to believe in this do-all and end-all perfect leader, and that desire plays out in a variety of ways in our society.

 • In business, we bankroll CEO’s with gargantuan salaries and give them privileges and perks to match.
 Why?
 All in the hope that the perfect leadership will protect our jobs and investments, and lead us all to wealth.